What is KNEW Health?

 How do you know a fair prices for services?

-This is where you can leverage your Cost Sharing Member Adviser.
+This is where you can leverage your Sedera Member Adviser.
 Your membership gives you direct access to assistance in researching self-pay friendly providers and facilities who charge fair prices.

 In addition to this, KNEW Health is dedicated to health care transparency and ideal costs.
 For example, we offer Members access to low-cost supplements and have secured the lowest lab costs available by opting out of commissions on these services.